morse-simulator/morse/doc/morse/what_new.rst

 Robot
 +++++

-- Subsential improvement regarding the PR2 robot support.
+- Substantial improvement regarding the PR2 robot support.
 Besides 2D navigation, the robot's joint state and joint control via standard tools like `pr2_tuck_arm` works out-of-the-box.
 PR2 joint name have been updated to match the latest version.
-Several scripts allow to create a PR2 with variable level of equipement.
+Several scripts allow to create a PR2 with variable level of equipment.
 - Fixed the `WheeledRobot` class of robot that had a erratic physics behaviour.
   Make `Pioneer3DX` inherit from this robot class (#245).